apakhbari/CheatSheets/Gradle/README.md

 ## Gradle init
-- for starting a gradle project, you are being asked these questions 1- Type of project:
+- for starting a gradle project, you are being asked these questions

+1- Type of project:
 - basic
 - app
 - library
 - gradle plugin

-2-
+2- build script DSL
+- Groovy
+- Kotlin

+3- Project Name

 ## Files